codatio/codat-docs/docs/integrations/commerce/chargify/commerce-chargify-use.md

 To proxy to the Maxio API, send a GET request to the `proxy` endpoint:

 ```
-GET /companies/{companyId}/connections/{connectionId}/data/proxy?endpoint=CHARGIFY_ENDPOINT
+GET /companies/{companyId}/connections/{connectionId}/data/proxy?endpoint=MAXIO_ENDPOINT
 ```

-Replace `CHARGIFY_ENDPOINT` with the desired Maxio API object, which must be URL encoded.
+Replace `MAXIO_ENDPOINT` with the desired Maxio API object, which must be URL encoded.
 For example, use `customers.json` to query a company's list of customers in Maxio.

 To view a list of all available endpoints, see the <a className="external" href="https://developers.chargify.com/docs/api-docs/YXBpOjE0MTA4MjYx-chargify-api" target="_blank">Maxio API documentation</a>.

+Note: Maxio's docs are still in the name of their old brand, Chargify.